sktime/pytorch-forecasting/docs/source/migration_v1_to_v2.rst

 Unchanged components
 --------------------

-- ``forward(x: dict) -> dict`` — the network and its forward pass transfer directly.
+- ``forward(x: dict) -> dict``: the network and its forward pass transfer directly.
 - The PyTorch Lightning ``Trainer`` interface, and the loss / metric classes (``MAE``, ``SMAPE``, ``QuantileLoss``, …) from ``pytorch_forecasting.metrics``.

 Migration status
 ----------------

-Models already available in v2 (auto-generated from the registry — this list grows as more are migrated):
+Models already available in v2 (auto-generated from the registry, this list grows as more are migrated):

 .. model-overview-v2::